Immunization Requirement: Bacterial Meningitis (ACYW-135)

 - Print out and complete the Immunization Compliance Cover Sheet & Acknowledgement Form.

-- Print out the Vaccination Administration Record and give it to the healthcare provider to record your immunization.
+- Print out the Vaccination Administration Record and give it to the healthcare provider to record your immunization or provide a copy of your current immunization record.

-- Logon to the "My Tiger Health Patient Portal" at https://tsu.medicatconnect.com.
+- Upload your documents to the "My Tiger Health Patient Portal" at https://tsu.medicatconnect.com.

 Remember to upload a copy of your Vaccine Administration Record and the Immunization Compliance Cover Sheet & Acknowledgment Form.
 You will not be considered compliant until this step has been completed.
 Send all immunization records directly to Student Health Services.